ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 4 - Prometheus server.md

       - `prometheus-self`\
         This is the job that scrapes Prometheus' metrics directly from its localhost server process.
 With this job, you avoid requiring a more complex security setup just to grant Prometheus access to its own metrics through its service.

-        Since this Prometheus server will have enabled its basic authentication to secure its web access, this job will have to authenticate itself first before it can access the Prometheus server's metrics.
+        Since this Prometheus server will have enabled its basic authentication to secure its web access, this job has to authenticate itself first before it can access the Prometheus server's metrics.
 This explains the need for a `basic_auth` section in this job.
 Notice that, while the username is indicated in this configuration file, the user's password is read from another `basic_auth.pwd` file that [you will declare later as a secret object](#secret-password-file-basic_authpwd).
 The user to specify here is one you will declare [in yet another secret file for configuring the web access into your Prometheus server](#secret-configuration-file-prometheuswebyaml).

       Notice that each of these scraping jobs have their own particularities, like a different `scrape_interval` or `relabel_configs` to suit their own needs.
 To know more about all those parameters, better check out the [official Prometheus documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).